Seaside Re (Series 2021-41) – Full details:

-For this new Seaside Re 2020-41 private cat bond, Hannover Re’s transformer vehicle Kaith Re Ltd. acted on behalf of its segregated account named Seaside Re to issue a $7.5 million tranche of Series 2020-41 notes.
+For this new Seaside Re 2021-41 private cat bond, Hannover Re’s transformer vehicle Kaith Re Ltd. acted on behalf of its segregated account named Seaside Re to issue a $3.75 million tranche of Series 2021-41 private cat bond notes.

-The $7.5 million Series 2020-41 tranche of notes issued by Seaside Re are exposed to U.S. property catastrophe risks and have a due date of January 15th 2021, so likely represent a one year collateralized reinsurance or industry loss warranty (ILW) transaction, as are most commonly seen with private cat bonds.
+The $3.75 million Series 2021-41 tranche of notes issued by Seaside Re are exposed to U.S. property catastrophe risks and have a due date of January 15th 2022 (the same date as a number of private Seaside Re cat bonds that listed a few days earlier), so likely represent a one year collateralized reinsurance or industry loss warranty (ILW) transaction entered into around the January 2021 renewals, as are most commonly seen with private cat bonds.

 Hannover Re’s Seaside Re private catastrophe bond program provides ILS investors with a mechanism to access certain U.S. property catastrophe risks in cat bond lite securitised form, with the potential for secondary liquidity and ability to meet certain of their investor and fund mandates.